bytedance/piano_transcription/README.md

 Demo: https://www.youtube.com/watch?v=easks37Q4iE

 ## Training a piano transcription system

+This section provides instructions of training a piano transcription system.

 ### 0. Prepare data
 MAESTRO dataset [1] is used for training the piano transcription system.
 MAESTRO consists of over 200 hours of virtuosic piano performances captured with fine alignment (~3 ms) between note labels and audio waveforms.
 MAESTRO dataset can be downloaded from https://magenta.tensorflow.org/datasets/maestro.
 This codebase used MAESTRO V2.0.0 for training.